stanford-rc/www.sherlock.stanford.edu/src/docs/getting-started/connecting.md

 ### Authentication failures

-!!! warning "Excessive authentication failures"
+!!! danger "Excessive authentication failures"

     Entering an invalid password multiple times will result in a (temporary) ban of your IP address.